websanco/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/search-insights.md

 Under the hood, the Explain option in the Search Insights widget exposes an Elasticsearch API: [Explain](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/search-explain.html).
 See the Elasticsearch documentation for more details.

-Here's an abbreviated portion of the scoring explanation for the Search Document of the Test Test User when the searched keyword was _test_:
+Here's an abbreviated portion of the response's scoring explanation for the Search Document of the Test Test User when the searched keyword was _test_:

 ```json
 _explanation":{